-How to bet on Horse Racing in the USA with the best bonuses
+This article provides an overview on how to bet on horse racing betting in the USA with the best bonuses, including:

 One of the most interesting sports on the sportsbook calendar is race horsing.
 Big races happen annually in the US and worldwide, from the Triple Crown across the states to the prestigious British Ascot and the show-stopping Dubai World Cup.
 There is plenty for individuals to get excited.
 Racing horsing is a thrilling sport which brings an array of sports spectators together from all different backgrounds.
 Seeing it in action is a spectacular event that brings elegance and charm, as the horses and jockeys come charging up the back straight inching closer to the finish.

 Horse racing in America dates back to 1665, with the first-ever race being held in New York.
 The sport itself has developed over the years but originally started from thoroughbred racing, which combined different social classes to enjoy horse racing.
 Something quite rare in those times.
 American racing has had its fair share of fans fall in and out of love with the sport.
 But with the introduction of sports betting, Americans are rediscovering love again for horse racing with it piquing interest amongst people again.

 Racing in the modern age has changed a great deal since the first-ever races on Long Island in New York.
 The horse racing calendar is filled with exciting events from the Breeders Cup, Travers Stakes to the Arkansas Derby.
 America boasts the highest concentration of horse racing tracks in the entire world.
 With race tracks darted around the US, there’s a total of 75 tracks.
 The main types of horse racing are Quarter horse racing, Thoroughbred horse racing, Standardbred horse racing and Endurance horse racing.
 But the most prestigious and talked-about series in horse racing is the Triple Crown.